Top 6 Trending Travel Destinations in Nepal

 A: Key highlights include Bhaktapur Durbar Square, Nyatapola Temple, and Pottery Square.
 Be sure to try the local specialty, Juju Dhau (king yogurt), while there.

-For detail on Nepal Tour.
+For details on Nepal Tour.

 If you are looking for different kinds of Nepal Packages, feel free to contact us.